Optimal Control of Closed Quantum Systems via B-Splines with Carrier Waves: Discretizing the objective function and its gradient

 Recall that the St\"ormer-Verlet scheme applied to the real-valued Schr\"odinger equation \eqref{eq_real-schrodinger} is a partitioned Runge Kutta (PRK) scheme, essentially combining the trapezoidal and midpoint rules for the real and imaginary parts of the state vector, respectively.
 For the discretization of the guard level integral term in \eqref{eq_st-real-leak}, we use the corresponding trapezoidal and midpoint rules as follows:

-Here the superscript $h$ on ${\cal J}_2^h$ denotes the discretized objective function.
+The above expression assumes that $W\in \mathbb{R}^{N\times N}$.
+The general case of a complex-valued Hermitian $W$ follows from straightforward algebra.
+The superscript $h$ on ${\cal J}_2^h$ denotes the discretized objective function.
 We note that the trace infidelity term $\mathcal{J}_1$ in \eqref{eq_st-real-inf}, is a terminal condition with the discrete analogue $\mathcal{J}_1^h = \mathcal{J}_1$.
 Thus we have the discrete version of the total objective function \eqref{eq:objf-total} as ${\cal G}^h(\alphab) = {\cal J}_1^h + {\cal J}_2^h$.
 With these choices, a ``first-discretize-then-optimize" approach leads to a partitioned Runge-Kutta (PRK) scheme that is a consistent approximation of the continuous adjoint equation.
 The adjoint PRK scheme is closely related to the St\"ormer-Verlet scheme.
 However, the roles of the trapezoidal and midpoint rules are swapped.
 For example, the state variables $\ub$ are evolved with the trapezoidal rule in St\"ormer-Verlet, but the corresponding multiplier variables are evolved with the midpoint rule in the adjoint PRK scheme.
 In addition, the time-dependent matrices for the adjoint scheme are evaluated at slightly different time-levels, see~\cite{petersson2020discrete} for further details.